doqlee/doqlee.github.io/_pages/main.md

   - /about.html
 ---

-I am a Ph.D. candidate in Economics at New York University (NYU).
+I am a Ph.D. candidate in Economics at New York University (NYU). \ Research Interests: Macroeconomics, Asset Pricing, Labor Economics

 Education
 =========
 ---
-* Ph.D. in Economics, New York University
+* Ph.D. in Economics, New York University, 2026 (Expected)
-* B.A. in Economics and B.S. in Mathematics, University of Chicago, June 2017
+* B.A. in Economics and B.S. in Mathematics, University of Chicago, 2017

 <div id="Research">
 </div>